When you’re growing another human, the last thing you need is an extra reason to feel sluggish and exhausted.

 - It’s vegan and free of chemical preservatives.

-- The capsules are a decent size, so if you don’t like swallowing pills, look elsewhere.
+- The capsules are fairly large, so if you don’t like swallowing pills, look elsewhere.

 What we love